isotopp/isotopp.github.io/_posts/2021-04-02-making-an-unexpected-leap-with-interval-syntax.md

 MySQL is offering a bit of syntax for compound intervals.
 You can look it up in the [manual](https://dev.mysql.com/doc/refman/8.0/en/expressions.html#temporal-intervals).

-So for select combinations of units there is a number of unit names that are actually allowed, and a special expression syntax for each one.
+To write up compound intervals, there is a select number of unit names that are actually allowed, and a special expression syntax for each one.

 For example, you can `+ interval 12:23:56.789 hour_microsecond`, or `+ interval 01-01 year_month`.
-You can't jump a year and a day, because there is no unit for that, and so you have to write this down in MySQL in a two step interval addition and suddenly order matters.
+You can't jump a year and a day, because there is no unit for that.
+Instead you have to write this down in MySQL in a two step interval addition and suddenly order matters.

 If you think that this is a cumbersome solution and a cumbersome syntax, you will see me nodding in agreement.